-If any downtime diagnostics have been recorded for the selected downtime, you will notice a small info button next to each location where diagnostics have been collected from.
+If any downtime diagnostics have been recorded for the selected downtime, you will notice the “Downtime Diagnostics” link at the top of the popover.

-Clicking the info button next to each location will bring up the diagnostics collected from that location for this specific downtime.
+Clicking the the “Downtime Diagnostics” link will bring up the diagnostics collected for this specific downtime.

 These diagnostics should help you in resolving the issue if it’s still occurring, or help you debug what has happened if the issue has already been fixed by a third party.

 You can also access the Downtime Diagnostics from your Uptime Monitors list, but only for the current outage and only if this outage is in progress.

 By default the downtime diagnostics are private, and can be seen just by the report owner while being logged in.
 You can make the downtime diagnostics publicly available in your public uptime reports, by going to your Uptime Monitor “Advanced Settings”, and changing the option.

 - the ping and MTR are collected from each monitored location at the time the downtime is noticed by our system.